 Customers of INFINITT said its training personnel provided hands-on, personal service, and its training resources outlined clearly the benefits of structured reporting.

 INFINITT also got high marks for supporting clinician buy-in.
-Customers said that INFINITT listened to users and suceeded at collaborating with clinicians and IT staff.
+Customers said that INFINITT listened to users and succeeded at collaborating with clinicians and IT staff.

 Customers of Merge described its cardiology and hemodynamics systems as standouts.